icheer/chatroom-frontend/README.md

 gulp

-(and modify any .js file in /src directory, save changes, and the /dist will be created...)
+(then modify any .js file in /src directory, save changes, and /dist will be created...)